Hosamov/exclusions-db/README.md

 - Adjusted wording (improve UI) in email notification for a new exclusion being added
 - ✔ Found and fixed bug: Mobile menu was not displaying text, except last li (logout)
   - mobile.css - .fas-icon-light
+- Fixed new exclusion email to show a date instead of 'Invalid Date' when no date is selected by the user who added it.
+- ✔ Added 'date_added' to exclusion schema, made edits to use this as 'Date' on exclusions moving forward.
+Past exclusions will still use 'date_served'.
+Past pending exclusions will still use '__/__/____'

 ## PLANNED CHANGES/FEATURES:
 - Include list of RCWs/Policy points to choose from during exclusion creation process.